Towards AI-assisted Neutrino Flavor Theory Design: Conclusions

 Particle physics model-building has traditionally relied on a physicist's intuition to explore fields and the symmetries they obey to describe the Universe we observe.
-However, the model space is vast and a majority of it remains unexplored.
-AMBer is presented as an AI-assisted framework to explore the high-dimensional discrete space of neutrino flavor models.
+However, the model space is vast and a majority of it remains unexplored. \ac{AMBer} is presented as an AI-assisted framework to explore the high-dimensional discrete space of neutrino flavor models.
 It uses reinforcement learning and high-performance computing to efficiently navigate the model space using an automated end-to-end pipeline.
-Existing scientific software was used and redesigned, and novel software was developed.
+Existing scientific software was used and redesigned, and additional software was developed and released publicly.
 This pipeline constructs the superpotential, extracts the mass matrices, counts the number of free parameters and fits the model to experimental data.
-It uncovers models that satisfy predictions which accurately match experimental observations and introduce a minimal amount of new free parameters.
+It uncovers models that satisfy predictions which accurately match experimental observations and introduce a minimal amount of additional free parameters.
 These models serve as a starting point to evaluate the viability of a particular flavor symmetry to reproduce the lepton mixing parameters.
 Further investigations can be done on these models to incorporate the needed features of a full model.
-For instance, the calculation of theoretical error bars or an appropriate scalar potential could be studied, as discussed at the end of \Cref{Sec:NeutrinoModelBuilding}.
+For instance, the calculation of theoretical error bars or an appropriate scalar potential could be studied, as discussed at the end of subsection \myref{Subsec:NeutrinoModelBuilding} in the \myref{Sec:Methods} section.